 3. HOW TO GET GOOD PHOTOS Determine the photos you want to use according to the message you want to send or the point you want to make.
-Hiring a professional photographer is a good investment, or local newspaper photos usually work very well if you have access to them.
+Hiring a professional photographer is a good investment, or if you have access to local newspaper photos, they usually work very well.
 Maybe you have a local professional or great amateur photographer who is willing to donate images.
 Don't overlook students at the local high school who may be eager for the photography experience.